 The brain's first job is to keep us safe.
-Important, right?
+That's important, right?
 Yes, of course.
-However, if we only spot problems but don't learn how to move through them and critically think to resolve conflicts in our lives, we get stuck.
+However, if we only spot what's wrong or focus on problems without solving them, we can get stuck in our relationships and lives.

-In my first meeting with young adults, couples, or even company leaders, there is a common theme.
-They point out what they want to change or fix in themselves, their work, or their relationships and lives.
-Often there are emotional intelligence skills missing.
+In my first coaching with young adults, couples, or even company leaders, there is a common theme.
+They point out everything that's wrong.
+It's true, we have to know what we want to change and that's natural.
+However, many people get in a cycle of reacting to problems instead of solving them.

 Estimated reading time: 4 minutes